Missy Elliott, in tears, gets inducted into Songwriters Hall

 Sara Bareilles, who was honored at last year's ceremony, stole the show Thursday when she beautifully sang her hit "Brave."
 She was on piano while Jack Antonoff, the song's co-writer, assisted on guitar.
 They gave Martin Bandier, who stepped down as CEO and chairman of Sony/ATV Music Publishing this year, the Visionary Leadership Award.

-Pop singer Halsey performed and earned the Hal David Starlight Award, while Oscar winner Carole Bayer Sager — who was inducted into the Songwriters Hall in 1987 — received the Johnny Mercer Award.
+Pop singer Halsey performed and earned the Hal David Starlight Award, while Oscar winner Carole Bayer Sager — who was inducted into the Songwriters Hall in 1987 — received the Johnny Mercer Award and sang with Patti LaBelle onstage.
 The president and CEO of the Songwriters Hall of Fame, Linda Moran, earned the Champion Award.

 Justin Timberlake received the Contemporary Icon Award and closed the multi-hour event with a performance, singing "New York, New York" and then going into his own hits that he had a hand in writing, including "My Love" and "Cry Me a River."